 They Can Be Off the Shelf or Customized

 It’s always nice to have options, and swimmers’ earplugs are no exception.
 They come in disposable, reusable, and custom-fit varieties and can be made from silicone or putty.
-Off-the-shelf earplugs are often readily available at local drugstores, but your local hearing care professional can create a better-fitting, washable set tailored to your unique ears.
+Off-the-shelf earplugs are often readily available at local drugstores, but your local audiologist can create a better-fitting, washable set tailored to your unique ears.
 Take heed: Swimmers’ earplugs are not the same as hearing-protection earplugs and should be used only for water protection.

 They’re Not Just for Swimmers

 Earplugs can be your best friend when it comes to protecting your ears in water, but did you know they’re not just for swimming?
 That’s right!
 Folks who work outside in the heat all day, for example, can also use earplugs to keep the sweat away, so it’s good to have a couple extra pairs at home, the job site, or other convenient storage spots.
 Remember: If your ears have a chance of getting wet, protective earplugs are one of your best bets.

 You might think swimmers’ earplugs are just for grown-ups.
 Not so fast!
 Water in the ears can also pose a problem for kids, who are typically more vulnerable to ear infections than adults.
 Inserting earplugs before a swimming session or at bath time, keeping your child’s ear canals clean, and drying the ears after any amount of time in the water or other moist environment can help curb the risk of infection.
 And remember: Always use clean hands when inserting earplugs into your or your child’s ears.